fmadihi/calcute-percentage/README.md

 # calcute-percentage

-with html and css calculate the pragressbar.
+with html and css, we calculate the pragressbar.